mobizt/FirebaseClient/README.md

 For the service account key file, chose the button `Generate new private key` in the console as shown in the picture below.

-The database secret used in Realtime database can be optained from the same Service accounts tab, and database secret section.
+The database secret used in `Realtime Database` can be optained from the same Service accounts tab, and database secret section.

 ![Service Account Key](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/sa_key_console.png)

 Some Google Services, the sucurity rules can be used to control your authentication for more secure usage.

-For more deatails of the Realtime database security rules, see [this link](https://firebase.google.com/docs/database/security).
+For more deatails of the `Realtime Database` security rules, see [this link](https://firebase.google.com/docs/database/security).

 For Cloud Firestore database security rules, see [this link](https://firebase.google.com/docs/firestore/security/get-started).